Overview: Paris in 48 Hours

 DAY TWO: Notre Dame, The Louvre

-Pont Neuf: This was the meeting place of our tour on the second day.
-We realized when we got there that it was the famous Love Locks bridge, and of course we had to buy our own lock to add to the bridge.
+This was the meeting place of our tour on the second day.
+After seeing all the locks we came to the realization that it was the famous Love Locks bridge, and of course we had to buy our own lock to add to the bridge.

 Food & Drink